-Learn more about SSEER’s background, how to join, and the benefits of being a member of SSEER.
+Learn more about SSEER’s background, how to join, and the benefits of SSEER membership.

 Who should join SSEER?

 Social and behavioral scientists from around the world who study hazards and disasters are invited to join SSEER.
-This includes academic researchers, students, and applied and professional researchers in independent, government, industry, and not-for-profit sectors.
+This includes academic researchers, students, and applied and professional researchers in government, industry, and private and not-for-profit sectors.

 How do I join SSEER?